Introduction

 and BetterBottle fittings can usually be cleaned in a matter of

-minutes for (see above).
+minutes (see above).
 After the prolonged test exposure, the

 carboys and fittings are visually inspected for cracks or other